N.Y. Gov. Cuomo compares the ‘virus of hate’ to the coronavirus after bomb threats were emailed to 19 Jewish community centers in one single morning

-- A bomb threat was e-mailed to 19 JCC locations in the state of New York, Gov. Andrew Cuomo said at a press conference in Albany on Sunday.
+- A bomb threat was e-mailed to 19 JCC locations nationwide, including several in New York, Gov. Andrew Cuomo said at a press conference in Albany on Sunday.

-- The threat was emailed to JCC e-mail accounts on Sunday at about 11:30 a.m.
+- The threat was emailed to JCC e-mail accounts at about 11:30 a.m.
 Sunday, the director of New York State’s Director of Emergency Management said.

 - Cuomo likened the bomb threat, which he attributed to the “contagion” of hate across the state and country, to the COVID-19 coronavirus, saying “there’s also a virus of hate, and it’s spreading and it’s spreading quickly.”